Can I Train My Own Psychiatric Service Dog? Self-Training & Rights

 Pros:

-• Immediate support, the dog is already fully trained
+• Immediate support dog arrives fully trained and ready to work

 • Highest reliability in both tasks and public behavior